fenago/deep-learning-time-series-forecasting/chapter_13/Lab11.md

 ```

 Now that we have a robust framework for grid searching SARIMA model hyperparameters,
-let’s test it out on a suite of standard univariate time series datasets.
+let's test it out on a suite of standard univariate time series datasets.
 The datasets were chosen
 for demonstration purposes; I am not suggesting that a SARIMA model is the best approach
 for each dataset; perhaps an ETS or something else would be more appropriate in some cases.